sunshinescience/sunshinescience.github.io/_posts/2019-08-08-create-python-env.md

 Virtualenvs allow you to not affect pre-installed Python system packages, which otherwise could break some of your system tools and scripts.
 So, it could be beneficial to have one or more Python environments where you can experiment with different combinations of packages, *without* affecting your main installation.

 Using a virtualenv would allow you to install packages normally with pip.
 Depending on your operating system, you may need to create this in different ways.
-The installation documentation can be found [here](https://virtualenv.pypa.io/en/stable/installation/).
-And a user guide can be found in the documentation [here](https://virtualenv.pypa.io/en/stable/userguide/).
 If pip is not already installed, downloaded it [here](https://pip.pypa.io/en/latest/installing/).

 ### Requirements
     [Anaconda Distribution](https://docs.anaconda.com/anaconda/) installed and accessible